karahuyh/karahuyh/README.md

 I am experienced in data analysis, visualization, and business intelligence, with a strong foundation in extracting, cleaning, and interpreting data to solve real-world problems.

-- Data wrangling, cleaning and ETL processes
+- Data wrangling, cleaning and ETL processes.
 - SQL for data querying and analysis.
-- Dashboards development using Tableau and PowerBI
+- Dashboards development using Tableau and PowerBI.
 - Data analysis and reporting with Google Sheets and Excel.

 📍 Melbourne, Australia